Instructor Handbook

 • If you report a student using the widget, the appropriate Arts Advisor in the Arts Undergraduate Office will reach out to the student to help.

-• The Student Success Offices provides academic and personal development services, resources for international students, as well as study abroad and exchange support.
+• The Student Success Offices provides academic and personal development services, resources for international students.
 We work closely with campus partners to create a vibrant experience for students from their first days at Waterloo, right to convocation.

 • Campus Wellness is here to help all students at the University of Waterloo.
 Our professionals provide primary medical care and mental health services using an inclusive, connected, and collaborative approach.